 In this particular case, the Georgia Supreme Court was considering a statute that actually did require certified mail with return receipt requested (Ga.
 Code Ann. § 44-14-162.2).
 Nevertheless, despite the explicit requirement in Georgia that “return receipt requested” be attempted, proving actual delivery was unnecessary.

-When return receipt is not required, having the return receipt in hand will almost never positively change the outcome of the case.
-As stated in the above Georgia Supreme Court case, and explained more fully in this article’s next section, this is because the actual delivery of the notice is typically immaterial to whether the notice requirement was met.
+When return receipt is unnecessary, the fact that you have one will almost never positively change the outcome of the case.
+As the Georgia Supreme Court case states, this is because the way you deliver is typically irrelevant to whether or not you met the requirement.

 The Burden of Proof to meet Notice to Owner Requirements

-The notice to owner is a precautionary document, and you’ll never need it until you need it.
-Nevertheless, the time will most certainly come when you’ll be called upon to prove that you sent the notice.
-In fact, if you aren’t taking measures to later prove that you met a state’s notice requirement, then you might as well just not send the notice at all.
+The NTO is a precautionary document, and you’ll never need it until you need it.
+Nevertheless, you’ll need to prove you sent the notice sooner or later.
+In fact, if you aren’t taking measures to prove that you met the requirement, then you might as well not send the notice at all.
 Without such proof, any sent notices will ultimately be worthless.

 This begs the questions, however, of what exactly you’ll need to prove a state’s notice requirement was met.

-Since most Notice to Owner documents must be sent by certified mail, the required “proof” usually centers around whether the sender has the burden of proving that the document was mailed as required, or whether the document was actually received by the recipient.
-Since construction notices are just one of many notices that rely on delivery through mailing, this area of law is pretty well developed.
-In fact, all across the United States, courts have very predictable rules about what a sender must prove when delivering a notice through mail.
+Since you need to send most Notice to Owner documents by certified mail, the required “proof” usually centers around whether the sender has the burden of prove that they mailed the document correctly, or whether or not the the recipient actually received it.
+This area of construction law is pretty well developed.
+Courts across the country have very predictable rules about what a sender must prove when delivering a notice through mail.
 These rules are sometimes referred to as a “presumption of delivery” or a “mailbox rule.”

-The typical way courts will approach proving compliance with a mailing requirement was nicely explained, as follows, by a Minnesota appeals court in a case analyzing the sufficiency of a lien notice:
+The typical way courts will prove compliance with a mailing requirement was nicely explained by a Minnesota appeals court in a case analyzing the sufficiency of a lien notice:

 Generally, service is complete when the paper is properly mailed…The risk of failure of the mail is on the person to whom it is addressed.
 Certified mail is a service that provides a mailing receipt to the sender and a record of delivery at the office of address.
 The use of certified mail fills the function of ensuring receipt by a person of suitable age or discretion at the person’s last known address and is thus reasonably calculated to provide notice to the affected person.
 While service by certified mail raises a presumption of actual notice, such notice may be found where the certified mailing is properly directed to the intended recipient, even though not actually received by them.
 Due process requires only that notice be reasonably calculated to reach interested parties.

-Stated within this above quote is a phrase that gets repeated over and over again by courts when analyzing a statutory mailing required: “The risk of failure of the mail is on the person to whom it is addressed.”
-The vast majority of states and courts adhere to this interpretation of any notice mailing requirement, and the reasoning behind the rule is further explained by a 1981 Maine case, Cummings v.
+The Courts use this aforementioned phrase over and over again when they analyze a statutory mailing required.
+“The vast majority of states and courts adhere to this interpretation of any notice mailing requirement, and the reasoning behind the rule is further explained by a 1981 Maine case, Cummings v.
 Oakland, 430 A.2d 825, 829 (Me.
 1981):

 The words “shall notify” taken by themselves, may in some contexts import a requirement of actual notice or receipt of notice by the person to whom notice is to be given.
 Such import is negatived, however, where other language specifies the manner in which the notice is to be given.
 In such context, the clear intent of the language is that utilization of the notice mechanism provided for in the statute satisfies the statutory requirement of the giving of notice.
 In short, if the municipality sends the notice by one of the methods prescribed by the statute, it has given notice within the contemplation of the statute.